netceteragroup/valdr/README.md

 If you have a Java back-end and use Bean Validation (JSR 303) annotations, check out the [valdr-bean-validation](https://github.com/netceteragroup/valdr-bean-validation) project.
 It parses Java model classes for Bean Validation constraints and extracts their information into a JSON document to be used by valdr.
 This allows to apply the exact same validation rules on the server and on the AngularJS client.

+### Using DataAnnotation with C# back-ends

+If you have a c# back-end and use DataAnnotation, check out the [valdr-dotnet](https://github.com/netceteragroup/valdr-dotnet) project.
+It parses C# classes for DataAnnotation attributes and extracts their information into into a JSON document to be used by valdr.
+This allows to apply the exact same validation rules on the server and on the AngularJS client.

 ## Develop